gamemanual0/gm0/source/docs/appendix/glossary.rst

       .. image:: images/glossary/colson.png
          :alt: A Colson Performa Wheel
          :width: 200

-   Computer-aided design (CAD)
-      CAD is software most commonly used to aid the design and drafting of parts and assemblies in engineering.
-In FTC, CAD is used to make 3D models of robots as well as design custom parts.

-   COTS
-      COTS (Commercial Off the Shelf) parts refer to parts that teams can purchase physically or through an online retailer.

-      .. warning:: FTC teams are limited to one degree of freedom (with some exceptions) to COTS parts.
-Therefore, buying a drawer slide is an allowable part, as there is only one degree of freedom, but purchasing a multi-axis arm isn’t.

-      However, teams can buy individual parts and assemble them together into a mechanism that has more than one degree of freedom.
-This doesn’t apply to drivetrain kits.

    Compliant Wheel
       The compliant wheel, sold by Andymark, is a flexible rubber wheel that is primarily used for intakes.